Senioriousg/my-resume/resume(eng).typ

 ][
   *Peking University · EECS · Computer Science*

-  Participated in the Logic Minor Program in the Department of Philosophy at Peking University
+  Currently participating in the Logic Minor Program in the Department of Philosophy at Peking University

   _GPA: 3.72 / 4.0_